mtraina/seven-languages-seven-weeks/week-7-haskell/day3/day3.md

 ```

 ## Monads
+Monads lets us compose functions in ways that they have specific properties.

 ### The drunken pirate example
 A pirate is drunk and is making a treasure map.
 To get to the treasure he is moving with a series of staggers and crawls.
 We can describe this situation in an imperative and in a functional language and compare the two solutions.